ourcodingclub/ourcodingclub.github.io/_tutorials/data-clustering.md

 This can be a bit of a stretch, but it is worthwhile mentioning that, in most cases, you'll be working with beta diversity when calculating these distance matrices.
 Beta diversity can be decomposed into two components: turnover and nested-ness.

-<b>Turnover refers to when you have species replacing each other over an environmental gradient or geographic space.
+__Turnover refers to when you have species replacing each other over an environmental gradient or geographic space.
 Nestedness refers to when a site/sample is occupied by a fraction, a subset, of the surrounding species pool, not by new species (nestedness is commonly associated with environmental filtering).
 Depending on the patterns you want to look at and how big your dataset is in terms of scale, these fractions must be taken into account.
-Jaccard distance is defined as turnover + nestedness = 1, Simpson focus on species turnover only, so it is great for biogeographic analysis.</b>
+Jaccard distance is defined as turnover + nestedness = 1, Simpson focus on species turnover only, so it is great for biogeographic analysis.__

 The Simpson distance metric (not Simpson's diversity index) is becoming increasingly common in ecology for the reasons described above.
 Since our dataset is big, not very well balanced and filled with absences, we'll be using it in our analyses today and will not pay attention to the other distance metrics.
 Besides, it is wise for us to focus only on species turnover, since we are working on such a broad geographic scale.